 Forget tech-infused fashion or concert merch or Margiela “inspired” garments for a moment.
 A looming trend in fashion has nothing to do with the clothing and accessories themselves but concerns the names that adorn their labels.
-This past week, we saw Italian design house Salvatore Ferragamo file suit against Vince Ferragamo, claiming that the former football star is infringing its trademarks by using the Ferragamo name in connection with his Southern California winery.
-This is just one of a growing number of similar name-based actions.

 Not too long ago, Spanish fast fashion giant, Zara, threatened to sue the owner of a small, United Kingdom-based business, called Zara’s Countywear.
 Zara threatened legal action unless the owner, who named the business her newborn daughter, Zara, rebranded immediately.
 Before that, Christian Dior threatened to file suit against Australian photographer, Sirous Dior (yes, that’s his name) if he kept using his name in connection with his business.